 - No out-of-pocket maximum.
 Original Medicare does not have an annual cap on members’ spending for covered services, so a serious injury or illness could result in high costs.
 Private plans set an annual out-of-pocket maximum for more predictable budgeting.
-For Marketplace plans in 2022, the cap is $8,700 for an individual and will increase to $9,100 in 2023.
+For Marketplace plans in 2023, the cap is $9,100 for an individual.

 - Excludes coverage for some services.
 Original Medicare does not cover some health care services, such as routine dental care, routine foot care, vision exams, or exams for fitting hearing aids.
 These services may be covered by employer-sponsored plans or Marketplace plans.